dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3633: Government regulation shouldn't excuse abusive behaviors.
+### T3633: This principle shouldn't justify harmful or exploitative behavior.

 |Support|
 |---|